isobelth/image_quantification/Vasculature/placenta_perfusion_README.md

 - The method assumes minimal barrier motion and a roughly horizontal interface.
 Significant tissue drift or oblique barriers may require reorientation or customized preprocessing.
 - Permeability is inferred from fluorescence intensity and depends on consistent imaging settings and bleaching correction.

-## Citation
-If you use this pipeline in a publication, please cite the associated study and this repository.